EbramMekhail/BitFitPart2/README.md

-# Android Project 5 - *BitFit*
+# Android Project 6 - *BitFit Part2*

 Submitted by: **Ebram Mekhail**

-**Ebram Mekhail** is a health metrics app that allows users to track
+**BitFit Part2** is a health metrics app that allows users to track their Food Calories and the averages.

-Your Food Calories

 Time spent: **3** hours spent in total